Bernard G. Hoffman C0091

 Special Collections and Archives also holds books on North American colonial history.

 Hoffman, Bernard G.

 North America--Historical geography.

-Bernard G. Hoffman ethnohistory papers, Collection #C0091, Special Collections Research Center, George Mason University Libraries.
+Bernard G. Hoffman ethnohistory papers, C0091, Special Collections and Archives, George Mason University Libraries.

 Processed by Special Collections and Archives staff.
 EAD markup completed by Eron Ackerman and Jordan Patty in August 2009.